SpicyPaper/CS498-TSADAI/README.md

 ```

 The entry node classifies the query capability, then may answer locally or forward the query to a better capability match.

+Nodes publish two capability-related fields in their DHT profile:
+`advertised_capabilities` are the strong capabilities indexed in the DHT, while
+`capability_scores` is the full score profile used after a candidate is fetched.

 Useful capability test prompts: